Tejaswini0506/hrms-frontend/README.md

 - UI actions such as **Add, Edit, and Delete** are enabled or disabled based on the selected role.
 - This helps demonstrate how role-based access can be reflected in the user interface.

 > Note: Role enforcement in the frontend is for demonstration purposes only.
-> Backend-level authorization using JWT and Spring Security will be implemented in a later phase.

 ## Screenshots
 ### Admin Role (Actions Enabled)